mikolaj-jankowski/Clean-Architecture-And-Domain-Driven-Design-Solution-Template/README.md

 3. EventsFilter - is responsible for saving Domain Events and Integration Events to the database.
 4. HtmlSanitizerFilter - is responsible for cleaning HTML that can lead to XSS attacks.
 5. ValidationFilter - is responsible for performing validations.

+### 4.5 Validations

+In the application layer, commands and queries sent by the user are validated using the Fluent Validation library.
+In the domain layer, business rules and invariants are validated.

 ## 5. Observability
 ### 5.1 Open Telemtry